Episode - 3F16\\

 * NoCelebritiesWereHarmed: Except for UsefulNotes/TheodoreRoosevelt in the ''Itchy'' cartoon.

 * PlagiarismInFiction: Roger Meyers, Sr. plagiarized Itchy from Chester J. Lampwick; and Lester and Eliza shown that the U.S. Mail's Mr. ZIP was a plagiarism from a character created by Roger Meyers, Sr. Ironically, Roger Meyers, Jr. points out a number of characters are based on figures from other fiction, just changed to be their own character.
-Cause that doesn't let his father off the hook for stealing a character that wasn't his.
+Even then, that doesn't let his father off the hook for stealing a character that wasn't his.

--->'''Roger Myers, Jr.:''' Animation is built on plagiarism!
+-->'''Roger Meyers, Jr.:''' Animation is built on plagiarism!
 If it wasn't for ''[[Series/TheHoneymooners The Honeymooners]]'', we would have never had ''WesternAnimation/TheFlintstones''!
 If someone hadn't made ''[[Series/ThePhilSilversShow Sergeant Bilko]]'', there'd be no ''WesternAnimation/TopCat''!
 WesternAnimation/HuckleberryHound, [[BreakingTheFourthWall Chief Wiggum]], WesternAnimation/YogiBear?
 Hah!
 Andy Griffith, Creator/EdwardGRobinson, Art Carney.

 * RealLifeWritesThePlot: The story is inspired by the feud between Creator/PatSullivan and Creator/OttoMessmer, whom both claimed to have been the original creators of WesternAnimation/FelixTheCat.